lab2023/lab2023.com/source/posts/2014-10-13-what_is_the_vagrant_and_properties_of_vagrant.md

 ### Properties of Vagrant

-`Vagrant` is an application which improved your application in a virtual machine, which means you can create your project environment in a virtual machine.
+`Vagrant` is an application which runs your application in a virtual machine, which means you can create your project environment in a virtual machine.
 Thanks to Vagrant, you can clone local environment in a virtual machine.
 So, when you sent to your project to `server`, you can't see any bug or error on your server.
 On the other hand vagrant is useful, while you are working in a team.